Thomas Kirsch

-Thomas Lee Kirsch II (born January 25, 1974) is an American attorney and jurist who has served as a judge of the United States Court of Appeals for the Seventh Circuit since December 2020.
+Thomas Lee Kirsch II (born 1974) is an American attorney and jurist who has served as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit since December 2020.
 He was previously the United States attorney for the Northern District of Indiana from October 2017 to December 2020.

 Early life and education

 A native of Hammond, Indiana, Kirsch received a Bachelor of Arts degree in economics and political science, with highest distinction, from Indiana University in 1996, and a Juris Doctor from Harvard Law School in 1999.

 Career

 After graduating from law school, Kirsch served as a law clerk to Judge John Daniel Tinder of the United States District Court for the Southern District of Indiana.
 He served as an Assistant United States Attorney for the Northern District of Indiana from 2001 to 2008 and was detailed to Washington, D.C. as Counsel to the United States Assistant Attorney General for the Office of Legal Policy from 2006 to 2007.
 Kirsch was a partner at Winston & Strawn from 2008 to 2017, where his practice focused on complex litigation and corporate investigations.
 While working for the government, he prosecuted offenses including mail and wire fraud, honest services fraud, tax fraud, bank fraud, health care fraud, conspiracy, extortion, money laundering, racketeering, obstruction of justice, perjury, and gangs and narcotics.